mmathu/MixedSeeds/README.md

 ##About
+A website that displays links to articles.

-A webscraper that retrieves articles from selected websites, based on key words.
+It uses a webscraper that retrieves article links from selected websites, based on keywords.
 The websites and keywords are pre-determined.

+The article links are then stored in a database.
+The website then retrieves the link from the database and displays it on the website

 ##Configuration
 To customise the website do the following: